kevinAshah/Financial-News-Research-Tool/README.md

 - The FAISS index will be saved in a local file path in pickle format for future use.
 - One can now ask a question and get the answer based on those news articles
-- In video tutorial, we used following news articles
+- These are the following news articles used for reference:
   - https://www.moneycontrol.com/news/business/tata-motors-mahindra-gain-certificates-for-production-linked-payouts-11281691.html
   - https://www.moneycontrol.com/news/business/tata-motors-launches-punch-icng-price-starts-at-rs-7-1-lakh-11098751.html
   - https://www.moneycontrol.com/news/business/stocks/buy-tata-motors-target-of-rs-743-kr-choksey-11080811.html